mariadb-corporation/MaxScale/Documentation/Filters/Comment.md

 ### Example 1 - Inject IP address of the connected client into statements
 as comment.

-You want to see the IP addresses of the clients with the server so you define filter to comment the into the statements they send.
+The following configuration adds the IP address of the client to the comment.

 ```
 [IPComment]
 type=filter
 module=comment
-inject=IP=$IP
+inject="IP=$IP"

 [MyService]
 type=service